Štefan Osuský: Biography

-Therefore, in 1906, he left for the United States.
+However, Apponyi became government minister only in April 1906, when Osuský already left Bremen for New York City.
+Slovak historian Roman Holec considers this story as one of the few "Trianon hoaxes".
+On the other hand, Holec views Osuský's memory of meeting Apponyi in the US as much more truthful.
+When in February 1910 protesting American Slovaks disrupted Apponyi's speech in Chicago, the count with distaste replied that he "has nothing to say to people such as [Osuský]".
+Holec considers this incident to have left a strong impression on Osuský.

 In Springfield and Chicago Osuský pursued his studies of theology, natural sciences and law, receiving a JD degree in 1916.
 Immediately after his arrival in the United States he began working actively in expatriate organizations, at first in the Czech National Association, later in the Slovak League in the US.
 In 1915 he established the newspapers Slovenské slovo ("Slovak Word") and Slovenský týždenník ("Slovak Weekly").
 In 1916 Osuský became the vice-president of the Slovak League, which in turn sent him to Europe to negotiate cooperation with Czecho-Slovak foreign resistance.
 His task was to ensure the acceptance of the Cleveland Agreement principles.

 In Paris he started to cooperate with the Czechoslovak National Council, whose objective was the dissolution of Austria-Hungary and the creation of a new state for Czechs and Slovaks.
 Between 1917 and 1918 Osuský worked as the director of a Czecho-Slovak press agency in Geneva.
 Between 8–10 April 1918 in Rome he was a representative, together with Milan Rastislav Štefánik, of Slovaks at the Congress of Oppressed Nations.
 In 1918 he helped organize the Czechoslovak Legions in Italy, established in spite of international treaties prohibiting the creation of military units out of captured enemies.